 Oracle Execute¶

-Runs non-SELECT SQL statements (INSERT, UPDATE, DELETE, DDL) against an Oracle database.
-It uses provided credentials, sends the SQL to the Oracle service, and returns a human-readable summary plus the raw JSON result.
+Executes non-SELECT SQL statements (INSERT, UPDATE, DELETE, DDL) against an Oracle database.
+It uses saved Oracle credentials and a configurable timeout, and returns both a readable summary and the raw JSON response from the service.

 Usage¶